jiaqilu0924/jiaqilu0924.github.io/_pages/about.md

 Jiaqi Lu is a second-year Ph.D. student at Harvard University, advised by Prof. [Xiaowei Zhuang](https://zhuang.harvard.edu/index.html).
 My research focuses on developing high-throughput experimental platforms and advanced AI models for single-cell functional genomics and proteomics.
-My work in AI for science is co-advised by [The Abudayyeh-Gootenberg Lab](https://www.abugootlab.org/).
+My work in AI for science is co-advised by the [Abudayyeh-Gootenberg Lab](https://www.abugootlab.org/).
 I previously worked with Prof. [John H. Reif](https://users.cs.duke.edu/~reif/research.html) and Prof. [Marya Lieberman](https://chemistry.nd.edu/people/marya-lieberman/) on DNA nanotech.
 Feel free to contact me for potential collaborations or discussions.

 # Research Summary
 My goal is to build powerful experimental platforms and AI models capable of generating and understanding high-dimensional data across diverse modalities.
 I currently focus on developing imaging-based platform for understanding the function of hundreds of genes in vivo and thousands of proteins in vitro.